JavaGT/wearetheuniversity.org/source/blog/2024/09/20/atlas-on-campus.md

 <script src="/table-of-contents.js"></script>

+The NZSIS threat report names foreign influence targeting academic institutions, concerningly limiting scope to state and state affiliated actors.
+There is increasing influence of private organisations in universities astroturfing their views to weaken the NZ state and university institution.

 # [Students for Liberty](https://en.wikipedia.org/wiki/Students_for_Liberty)
 SFL is a member of Atlas Network and they are invading our campus.
-They are part of a libertarian organization that stokes culture-wars and climate change denial in order to keep politicians which cut taxes in power – particularly taxes on **tobacco industries**.
+They are part of a libertarian organization that stokes culture-wars and climate change denial in order to keep politicians which cut taxes in power – particularly taxes on **oil and tobacco industries**.
 They intend to use our campus and people to do it and **they are VERY WELL FUNDED.** They are not the university.
 We are.
 If they want to try claim our identity as students they will have to fight us for it.

+A threat to the university is a threat to us all, Students for Liberty are anti-university as outlined by their very own books and the university is one of the few institutions still capable of holding austerity governments to account.

+Let it be clear.
+They may *hire* university students, but they are not the university and they do not care for this institution, or the people who work so hard at it, or the communities they serve.

+We are the university, and we will not be bought by tobacco lobbyists.

 ![Students for Liberty](/media/sfl-event.jpg)